RamenDR/ocm-ramen-samples/README.md

 ## Disable DR for the OCM application

-1. Ensure PlacementRule is pointing to the cluster where the workload is currently placed to avoid data loss if OCM moves the application to another cluster.
+1. Ensure Placement is pointing to the cluster where the workload is currently placed to avoid data loss if OCM moves the application to another cluster.
    - The sample `busybox-placement` does not require any change.